 - IC cards/train reservation apps (e.g. Suica)

 - A translation app like Google Translate (which also supports image translation - perfect for menus)

 - Messaging (e.g. Facebook Messenger)

 4. Electrical adapter and power bank

-Your mobile phone battery will go down pretty quick when you are using internet and apps, never mind any other electrical goods that you might have which you want to use, so an adapter is really an essential thing to pack.
+Your mobile phone battery will go down pretty quickly when you are using the internet and apps, never mind any other electrical goods you might have that you want to use, so an adapter is essential to pack.

 If you are coming from the United States or Canada, most electronics can be used as-are: Japan runs on a 100-volt current that keeps them happy.
 Be aware, however, that 3-prong outlets are not, for the most part, available in Japan and that you may want a slim adapter if bringing a laptop or other device.

 Finally, you may also wish to consider bringing a portable USB power bank to keep your devices juiced when you’re on the go.